department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 ### Veterans with a certain character of discharge

-**You're not eligible if:**
+**You're not eligible if you:**
-- You separated from the Armed Forces under dishonorable conditions, **or**
+- Separated from the Armed Forces under dishonorable conditions, **or**
-- Your character of service disqualifies you
+- Have a character of service that disqualifies you

 ### Those drafted but then discharged before entering military service

-You're not eligible if you were ordered to report to an induction station, but you were discharged and never actually entered military service.
+You're not eligible if you were ordered to report to an induction station, but you were discharged at that point and never actually entered military service.

 ### Those found guilty of a capital crime